This website uses cookies for anonymised analytics and for account authentication. See our privacy and cookies policies for more information.

 The Scottish Council for Voluntary Organisations is the membership organisation for Scotland's charities, voluntary organisations and social enterprises.
 Charity registered in Scotland SC003558.
 Registered office Caledonian Exchange, 19A Canning Street, Edinburgh EH3 8EG.

 Village halls are often the heart of a community; places for people to gather, learn, access services and have fun.
-This one-day conference at Birnam Arts will allow people running village and community halls across Scotland to do the same – to connect, share ideas, and inspire each other.
+This one-day conference will allow people running village and community halls across Scotland to do the same – to connect, share ideas, and inspire each other.

 On this page you'll find details on: